 The league consists of 12 teams playing a two division format.
 Current franchises include Covington Lumberjacks, Harrisonburg Turks, New Market Rebels, Staunton Braves, Waynesboro Generals, Charlottesville Tom Sox, Front Royal Cardinals, Purcellville Canons, Strasburg Express, Winchester Royals and Woodstock River Bandits.
-The Cavaliers will begin play in the 2023 season.
+The Cavaliers inaugural season was in the summer of 2023.

-Each team plays a 44-game schedule beginning the 1st weekend in June, with playoffs starting toward the end of July.
+Each team plays a 40-game schedule beginning the 1st weekend in June, with playoffs starting toward the end of July.

 The Valley Baseball League will not tolerate discrimination on the basis of race, religion, color, national origin, age, sex, sexual orientation, martial status, citizenship, military or veteran status.
 The VBL supports all of our teams in addressing these issues at their individual ballparks.